bodywork-ml/bodywork-docs/docs/user_guide.md

 Note, that if you wanted to deploy a pipeline from a branch other than the default branch, you can set this using the `--branch` option.

+### Stopping a Pipeline

+If you need to terminate a pipeline before it has finished executing, then you can do so gracefully by pressing `CTRL + C` in the terminal running Bodywork.
+This will immediately stop all running batch stages, roll-back any service deployments that are in progress, and return stage logs back to the terminal.

 ### Testing Services

 The details of any serviced associated with the pipeline, can be retrieved using,